 Survivorship life insurance is often held by married couples, but business partners may also benefit from this type of coverage.
 It can be used to ensure a line of succession in the business and may decrease taxes on certain assets.

 What Are Some Benefits of Survivorship Life Insurance?

 Partners may decide to get a survivorship life policy for several reasons:

 A survivorship life policy can have certain estate planning tax advantages.
 Your beneficiaries may be able to use the death benefit to pay estate taxes and other expenses, which could simplify the transfer of assets.
 Before taking any action, though, you'll want to speak with financial and tax professionals to ensure you know the most current guidelines.

 If purchasing two separate individual policies for the death benefit you'd prefer is out of your financial reach, survivorship coverage may be an alternative.

 One of the two of you may not otherwise qualify for certain individual life insurance policies due to health or other conditions.
-A survivorship life policy could be an option to cover you both, as policy aspects are often based on the healthier person.
+A survivorship life policy can cover both healthy and unhealthy individuals.

 If you're in charge of caring for someone with special needs, a survivorship life policy may help pay for the continuation of that care after your death.
 Or if you have legacy goals, survivorship life insurance could be used to establish charitable giving.
 A financial professional can talk through how a policy like this can work with other setups.